denis-berthier/Controlled-bias_Sudoku_generator_and_collection/README.md

 As for the tools used for the calculations: <br>

-* All the calculations for W-ratings, nb-clues, nb-cands-after-BRT, nb-cands-after-W1 and W-ratings were done with the current version of SudoRules-V20.1 (the Sudoku part of [CSP-Rules]) as of this writing (2023, Nov.
+* All the calculations for nb-clues, nb-cands-after-BRT, nb-cands-after-W1, W-ratings and gW-ratings were done with the current version of SudoRules-V20.1 (the Sudoku part of [CSP-Rules]) as of this writing (2023, Nov.
 24).<br>
 * All the calculations for the B-ratings were done with the current version of [SHC] as of this writing.<br>
 * All the calculations for the FPGX-noU ratings were done with [FPGX], a slightly faster variant of SER, with some of the isomorphism-dependency problems of SER solved, including modifications by "1to9only", "iksudoku" and "creint").<br><br><br><br>